veertuinc/anka-docs/CI Plugins and Integrations/Troubleshooting/_index.md

 - Anka GitLab Runner versions < 1.0 EOL
 {{< /hint >}}

-**Once you have collected the logs, go through the below mentioned troubleshooting steps and then contact support.**
+**Please perform the checklist steps below before reaching out to customer support.**

 ---

 ### Troubleshooting Checklists

-These checklists are to give you an idea of what logs and where to look for indications of exactly what's wrong should a problem arise.
+These checklists give you an idea where to look and what logs to check for indications of exactly what's wrong when you see failures.

 #### Gitlab Runner